rdegges/rdegges-blog/articles/2010/user-authentication-with-django.md

-% User Authentication With Django
+Title: User Authentication With Django
-%
+Date: 2010-02-18 04:00
-%
+Author: Randall Degges

-# User Authentication With Django
+Tags: programming, python, django

 This article will teach you how to authenticate users with [Django][] in a simple, quick, and secure manner.
 You’ll also learn how to require